 If it is determined at your hearing that your license cannot be reinstated, you have the option to appeal the hearing examiner's decision.
 The appeal of the denial of reinstatement, as the result of a hearing, must be appealed to the Traffic Adjudication Appeals Board.

 More information on all of the steps and requirements for getting a DC DMV driver license is available at the links below:

 If your license has been suspended because you have accumulated points on your driver record, it may be reinstated at the end of your mandatory suspension period.

-If your license has been revoked due to an alcohol- or drug-related violation, you will also be required to show, at the reinstatement hearing, proof that you have completed a substance abuse course certified by the District's Department of Behavioral Health.
+If your license has been revoked due to an alcohol- or drug-related violation, you will also be required to show, at the virtual reinstatement hearing, proof that you have completed a substance abuse course certified by the District's Department of Behavioral Health.
 Information on locating an approved substance abuse course is available as indicated below:

 To enroll in services, call or visit the DC Department of Behavioral Health Substance Abuse's Assessment and Referral Center (The ARC)

 Hours of Operation: 7am - 6pm